Sriharikj/Sign-Language-Recognition-using-ten-hand-gesture-signs-/README.md

   3.Developing an efficient sign language recognition system to recognize dynamic isolated gestures encounters three major challenges, namely, hand segmentation, hand shape feature representation and gesture sequence recognition.

+Algorithm Used

+  Deep Learning:

+    Deep learning is a subset of machine learning that uses multilayered neural networks, called deep neural networks, to simulate the complex decision-making power of the human brain.